 ‘Often beach goers themselves are responsible and leave their litter lying around where it blows around and ends up in the sea.
 Ocean users, such as recreational and commercial fishermen, may lose or discard fishing materials and other debris overboard.
 Sometimes this is unintentional, other times deliberate.’

-Common forms of marine debris include plastic bags and cooldrink bottles, styrofoam containers from take-aways, nappies, cigarette butts, glass, clothing, tyres, rope, floatation devices, condoms, soda cans, pill bottles and film canisters.
+Common forms of marine debris include plastic bags and cooldrink bottles, styrofoam containers from take-aways, nappies, cigarette butts, glass, clothing, tyres, rope, flotation devices, condoms, soda cans, pill bottles and film canisters.

 How can YOU help eliminate marine debris?